SaoYan/bgsCNN/README.md

 ## Contents of this repository
 * generate_bg.py
   generating background images; very time consuming to run
-  You can get the preprocessed dataset from [here](https://drive.google.com/open?id=0BxTycO36H3VARFdRQkR1WHJYM0E).(**If you have problem accessing Google Drive, please use this [alternative link](http://pan.baidu.com/s/1qYmcUC0)**) Extract this and you will get a directory containing the original dataset with the generated background images.
+  You can get the preprocessed dataset from [here](https://drive.google.com/open?id=0BxTycO36H3VARFdRQkR1WHJYM0E).
+Extract this and you will get a directory containing the original dataset with the generated background images.
 You can directly use it and run prepare_data.py.

 * prepare_data.py
   constructing TFrecords files for preparation of training the model